ananyapags/ananyapags/README.md

  😍 I'm passionate about performance and user optimization!

- 🔭  This past year, I've been working with Machine Learning and Full Stack Development, and I love it!
+ 🔭  So far, I've been working with Machine Learning and Full Stack Development, and I love it!
 Check out some of my personal projects ->

  🌱 I’m currently learning more about Machine Learning performance optimization and GPU programming!